hypersurge/tweezer/README.md

  * Quintic: easing equation function for a quintic (t^5)
  * Sine: easing equation function for a sinusoidal (sin(t))

 A demo suite, to visually illustrate the various combinations of Easing and Tweeing types, is available in the [demo folder](https://github.com/hypersurge/tweezer/tree/master/demo).
-The demo uses the awe6 and createjs libraries available on haxelib.
+The demo uses the awe6 and createjs libraries available on haxelib and can be [seen online here](http://hypersurge.github.io/tweezer/).